 Investment Art Locator

 Elaine Trebek-Kares is a Los Angeles business entrepreneur who co-founded ICAN associates in 1978 to help raise funds from the public to better the lives and lessen the trauma of abused Children.
 ICAN Associates goal is to develop programs to help combat abuse and neglect by understanding, supervising and uniting high risk families.
-She is now is retired and lives with her husband Peter Kares in Los Angeles.
+She is now is retired and lives with her husband Peter Kares in Florida.